 Summary Of Sky

-Treatment pays doctors far better than observation.
+Treatment pays the doctor far better than observation does.

 The Drawbacks of Active Surveillance

 The biggest concern for men contemplating active surveillance is that the initial random biopsy may have missed a higher-grade tumor.
 Most centers address this problem by doing random biopsies every couple of years, which are unpleasant, can cause serious infections, increase the risk of impotence, and worsen urinary symptoms.
-Thankfully, recent studies now show that multiparametric MRI is an excellent alternative to having repeated random biopsies.
+Thankfully, recent studies now show that MRI (Chapter 4) is an excellent alternative to having repeated random biopsies.

 Living with Cancer